Donga-Mantung

-Donga-Mantung (Mantungia) is a division of the Northwest Region of Cameroon.
+Mantungia is a division of the Northwest Region of Cameroon.
 The division covers an area of 4279 km^{2} and as of 2021 had a total population of 520 401.
 The capital city of the division is Nkambe.

 Etymology

 Donga Mantung Division got its names from a German Explorer, Donga, who opened a German Station and Hospital in Mbem, Nwa in 1911.
 Mr Dunga also operated the first hydroelectricity plant on a river found beside the hospital simply called "Mantum" meaning "river " in the Mbem dialect, by the natives.
 So, this station and the German directives made the man and his project on the "Mantum" river made the Germans to simply considered him and his project a reference point for their exploration of the Cameroon high plateau.
 Eventually, the administration of Cameroon found these names representative of the historical, developmental and local distinctions that should be used in honour of the incredible work of this German.
 It is also to be noted that it was Donga who used forced labour to excavate the road to Mbem via the dangerous Rom Rock manually.